gdoor-org/gdoor-org.github.io/documentation/getting-started.md

 # Building the Adapter
 After you procured an GDoor adapter ([Buy](/buy.html)) you need to:
-1. Solder the ESP32mini pin headers into the ESP32 mini
+1. Solder the ESP32mini pin headers into the ESP32 mini.
+Best is to solder all connections (full headers).
+If you want to save time, the pins, used by GDoor are marked on the back side of the PCB.
 2. Plug the ESP32mini into the GDoor adapter.

 > #### Warning: